VertebrateResequencing/wr/.docs/nextflow/gaps.md

 The cloud-only options (`tags`, `contentType`, `storageClass`) are not relevant to wr and are listed in `unsupported.md`.

+## Channel Operators — `cross` Behaviour

+In Nextflow, `cross(other)` emits every pairwise combination of two channels **for which the pair has a matching key**.
+By default the key is the first element of each tuple (or the value itself for non-tuple items).
+An optional closure can be provided to customise the matching key.

+In our implementation, `cross` produces a **full Cartesian product** — every left item is paired with every right item regardless of keys.
+This gives incorrect results when items from the two channels have different first elements.
+Custom key closures are also not supported.

 ## Channel Operators — Type Conversion

 The `toInteger()`, `toLong()`, `toFloat()`, and `toDouble()` channel